 foamflower ‘Elizabeth Oliver’

-Tiarella ‘Elizabeth Oliver’ (foamflower ‘Elizabeth Oliver’) a wonderful low-maintenance perennial that can thrive in any woodland inspired garden.
+Tiarella ‘Elizabeth Oliver’ (foamflower ‘Elizabeth Oliver’) is a wonderful low-maintenance perennial that can thrive in any woodland inspired garden.

 The straight species of foamflower (Tiarella cordifolia) is native to North America, which ranges from the Appalachian Mountains to Nova Scotia and Alabama to Minnesota.